falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

   -p, --print <output_format>   DEPRECATED: use -o append_output... instead.
 Print additional information in the rule's output.
                                 Use -pc or -pcontainer to append container details to syscall events.
                                 Use -pk or -pkubernetes to add both container and Kubernetes details to syscall events.
-                                If using gVisor, choose -pcg or -pkg variants (or -pcontainer-gvisor and -pkubernetes-gvisor, respectively).
                                 The details will be directly appended to the rule's output.
                                 Alternatively, use -p <output_format> for a custom format.
 In this case, the given <output_format> will be appended to the rule's output without any replacement to all events, including plugin events.